Limonia acidissima

 Limonia acidissima is the only species within the monotypic genus Limonia.
-Common names for the species in English include wood-apple and elephant-apple.
+Common names for this South Asian species in English include wood-apple and elephant-apple.
 It is sometimes also called monkey fruit.

 Description

-Limonia acidissima is a large tree growing to 9 m tall, with rough, spiny bark.
-The leaves are pinnate, with 5-7 leaflets, each leaflet 25–35 mm long and 10–20 mm broad, with a citrus-scent when crushed.
+Limonia acidissima is a large tree growing to 9 m tall with rough, spiny bark.
+The leaves are pinnate, with 5–7 leaflets, each leaflet 25–35 mm long and 10–20 mm broad, with a citrus-scent when crushed.
 The flowers are white and have five petals.
 The large fruit is a berry 5–9 cm diameter, and may be sweet or sour.
 It has a very hard rind similar to a rock, which can be cracked open.
-It appears greenish-brown in colour from the outside, and contains sticky brown pulp and small white seeds.
-The fruit looks similar in appearance to the Bael fruit (Aegle marmelos).
-It contains a considerable amount of protein, carbohydrate, iron, fat, calcium, Vit-B & C, etc. 100 g of ripe fruit pulp contains up to 49 kcal of food energy.
+It appears greenish-brown on the outside, and contains sticky brown pulp and small white seeds.
+The fruit looks similar in appearance to the bael fruit (Aegle marmelos).

 Taxonomy

 A number of other species formerly included in the genus are now treated in the related genera Atalantia, Citropsis, Citrus, Glycosmis, Luvunga, Murraya, Micromelum, Naringi, Pamburus, Pleiospermium, Severinia, Skimmia, Swinglea, and Triphasia.